Why do you think we’re writing this article?

 Because you don’t do data.

-I wrote this article because, unlike you, I do do data. (hang tight, I’ve got a much better explanation further down in the article)
+We wrote this article because, unlike you, we do do data. (hang tight, we’ve got a much better explanation further down in the article)

 Because you installed Google Analytics.
 You look at traffic numbers.
 You know your most popular blog articles.
 You once read a great article on bounce rates.
 You watched an online Google Analytics tutorial.
 So you’re an expert.